pyrustic/pyrustic/README.md

 ## Multithreading
 It is well known how difficult it is to implement multithreading in a Tkinter application.
 Pyrustic comes with `pyrustic.threadom`: a `library` to make it easy to develop multithreading applications.
 You can retrieve from the main thread the values returned by the functions executed in other threads and also the exceptions raised by these functions.

-Jupitest the Pyrustic `Test Runner` makes extensive use of the `pyrustic.threadom` library to perform smooth real-time test reporting.
+[Jupitest](https://github.com/pyrustic/jupitest) the graphical `Test Runner` makes extensive use of the `pyrustic.threadom` library to perform smooth real-time test reporting.

 ## Fetching Resources
-Pyrustic comes with `pyrustic.gurl`: a `library` to fetch resources with an implementation of conditional request and a smart responses caching system.
+Pyrustic comes with `pyrustic.gurl`: a `library` to fetch resources with an implementation of [conditional request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests) and a smart responses caching system.

-`Hubway`, the Pyrustic app to publish application, uses this library to fetch resources as a good API citizen.
+[Hubway](https://github.com/pyrustic/hubway) the app to publish application, uses this library to fetch resources as a good API citizen.

 ## Communicating Between Components And Event Notification
 As a software grows, so is its complexity.
-Pyrustic comes with pyrustic.com a library to allow loosely coupled components to exchange data, subscribe to and publish events.
+Pyrustic comes with `pyrustic.com` a library to allow loosely coupled components to exchange data, subscribe to and publish events.

 Please read the [tutorial](#tutorial) to get a deep understanding of this section.

 ## Database Access Object
-Pyrustic comes with `pyrustic.dao`: a `library` to simplify the connection to your SQLite database.
+Pyrustic comes with `pyrustic.dao`: a `library` to simplify the connection to your [SQLite](https://www.sqlite.org/index.html) database.
 This library has some cool features like the ability to specify what I call a `creational script` that will be used to create a new database when it is missing.

 ## And More
 - `pyrustic.jasonix`: a `library` included in the `Framework` which makes it so cool to work with `JSON` files. `Pyrustic` uses extensively this `library` to store user preferences, configuration data and more.
-With this `library`, you can initialize preferences/configuration/whatever files easily, thanks to the internal mechanism of `Jasonix` that creates a fresh copy of the given default `JSON` file at the target path. `Jasonix` also comes with a lock to open `JSON` files in readonly mode.
+With this `library`, you can initialize preferences/configuration/whatever files easily, thanks to the internal mechanism of `Jasonix` that creates a fresh copy of the given default `JSON` file at the target path. `Jasonix` also comes with a lock to open [JSON](https://en.wikipedia.org/wiki/JSON) files in readonly mode.
 - for obvious reasons (clue: `beta`), `Pyrustic` does not take the risk of deleting the files it needs to get rid of, instead it moves them to a `trash` folder.
 - and more...